ricardochaves/python3-sdk/README.md

-# MercadoLibre's Python SDK
+# MercadoLibre's Python3 SDK

-This is the official Python SDK for MercadoLibre's Platform.
+This is NOT the official Python SDK for MercadoLibre's Platform.

 ## How do I install it?